anoma/nspec/docs/tutorial/engines/index.md

 has five components:
 the update to the local data,
 messages to be sent,
-timers to be set and removed,
-engine instances to be spawned, the (estimated) duration of the event.
+update of the timers set (new ones to set, old ones to cancel), new engine instances to be spawned, the (estimated) duration of the event.

 ##### Timers to be set